This product is fragile until fitted. Handle with care and store flat, face up.

 Begin by sanding all areas that have been worked on by you.
 Then move across the entire surface to create a consistently sanded surface.
 Start with a 150-grit abrasive disc on your random orbital sander using long flowing movements in a North/South and then East/West pattern.
 Never sand in rapid movements or allow the sander to sit in one spot.
 Allow only the weight of the sander tool to apply the pressure.
 Wipe the entire surface with a microfibre cloth to remove any dust.
 Now, repeat this sanding process with a 240-grit abrasive disc followed by 320-grit and then 500-grit

-Once the entire surface has been sanded with a 500-grit to an even, consistent finish, fit a 500-grit Scotch-Brite polishing pad (If you are finishing your acrylic worktop to a higher level than 500-grit, sand the entire surface with 600-grit then 800-grit abrasive discs using the principles described above, before finishing with a Scotch-Brite polishing pad).
+Once the entire surface has been sanded with a 500-grit to an even, consistent finish, fit a 500-grit Scotch-Brite polishing pad (If you are finishing your solid surface worktop to a higher level than 500-grit, sand the entire surface with 600-grit then 800-grit abrasive discs using the principles described above, before finishing with a Scotch-Brite polishing pad).

 It can be difficult to use an orbital sander, such as when the worktop surface is installed next to a tall oven housing unit and where a sink or hob is being fitted.
 In these difficult areas, carry out the sanding before you fit the sink and hob and before you install the surface into the final position.
 Then, when the surface has been positioned and the sink and/or hob have been installed, complete the remaining sanding and finishing.